 Major complications include, but are not limited to:

-Depending on your individual situation, a major complication may lead to a larger surgical incision, a longer hospital stay, a repeat surgery, pregnancy, hysterectomy, which is a removal of the uterus, or, in extreme cases, permanent disability, paralysis, or loss of life.
+Depending on the individual situation, a major complication may lead to a longer stay, a blood transfusion, or a repeat surgery.
+A surgery such as this could possibly include immediate major abdominal surgery, a hysterectomy, which is when the uterus is taken out, or, in rare instances, placement of a colostomy.
+Other major complications, in extreme cases, may lead to permanent disability, paralysis, or loss of life.